Tamara Saulwick

 Tamara Saulwick is a performance-maker, director and dramaturge from Melbourne, Australia.
 She makes contemporary performance pieces for theatres and public spaces.
 Since 2017 she has had the role of Artistic Director of Melbourne arts company Chamber Made, who are creators of original works at the meeting point of sound, music and performance.

+She is now the company's Artistic Director and Co-CEO.
+Her works for the company include Diaspora (Melbourne International Arts Festival, 2019), Dragon Ladies Don't Weep (Asia TOPA, 2020), SYSTEM_ERROR (Arts House, 2021) and My Self in That Moment (The Substation, 2022), which between them received several APRA AMCOS Art Music Awards and Green Room Awards and nominations.
+In August 2025 she curated Listening Acts, a program of six sound installations and three live performances at the Melbourne Recital Centre for the Now or Never festival, the company's first collaboration with the festival and a move into curatorial work.

 Early career

 Saulwick has a number of film and television acting credits including Nirvana Street Murder (1990) and TV show The Games in 1998.

 Saulwick was a founding member of outdoor performance companies, The Hunting Party and Strange Fruit, with which she toured in Europe and Central America through the early 1990s.
 She worked as a core artist with Neil Cameron Productions from 1993 to 1999, assisting in the direction of large-scale outdoor community performance events.
 In 2016 Saulwick completed her doctorate on dramaturgies of sound in live performance at Victoria University.

 In 1997 and 1999 Saulwick worked in Vienna with Austrian actor Justus Neumann on two productions, Don Quixote and Die Bibel im Lusthaus Zu Wein.

 From 1998 to 2008 Saulwick worked as an actor and collaborator with Not Yet It's Difficult, an interdisciplinary arts company led by David Pledger.

 Saulwick was a member of the Melbourne Playback Theatre Company from 2005 to 2011.
 She took part regularly in performances integrating improvisation and storytelling.

 Early pieces that influenced Saulwick's future direction include 2005's Imprint and 2001's Map Folding for Beginners.